This site is intended for U.S. healthcare professionals.

 TALZENNA dosing information

 Tips for Your Patients to Help Manage Anemia *Strategies were not evaluated specifically for TALZENNA and should not replace clinical judgement.
 Refer to the XTANDI Prescribing Information for dose modifications for adverse reactions.References: American Cancer Society.
-Low red blood cell counts (anemia).
-Accessed September 12, 2024. https://www.cancer.org/content/dam/CRC/PDF/Public/7529.00.pdfU.S.
+Anemia (low red blood cell counts).
+Accessed July 8, 2025. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/low-blood-counts/anemia.htmlU.S.
 Department of Health and Human Services: National Institutes of Health.
 Managing chemotherapy side effects: anemia.
 National Cancer Institute.
-September 12, 2024. https://cinj.org/sites/cinj/files/documents/NCI-anemia-sm.pdfCity of Hope.
+Accessed July 8, 2025. https://cinj.org/sites/cinj/files/documents/NCI-anemia-sm.pdfCity of Hope.
 Anemia.
-Accessed September 12, 2024. https://www.cancercenter.com/integrative-care/anemiaCity of Hope.
-How to stay hydrated during cancer treatment.
-Accessed September 12, 2024. https://www.cancercenter.com/community/ blog/2020/06/staying-hydrated
+Accessed July 8, 2025. https://www.cancercenter.com/integrative-care/anemiaCity of Hope.
+10 foods that may help cancer patients stay hydrated.
+Accessed July 8, 2025. https://www.cancercenter.com/community/blog/2024/12/hydrating-foods-cancer-patients

 Neutrophils Decreased and Neutropenia